practicalli/clojure/docs/clojure-cli/practicalli-config.md

 ## Community Tools

 The Clojure configuration directory contains a `deps.edn` file containing a substantial `:aliases` section with a long list of aliases.
-These aliases are described in the [README of the project](https://github.com/practicalli/clojure-deps-edn/blob/live/README.md).
+These aliases are described in the [:fontawesome-brands-github: README of the project](https://github.com/practicalli/clojure-cli-config).

 All tools are provided via libraries and are only installed on first use.
 Unused aliases will therefore not install their libraries.